-The addition of the generic terms "my workspace" does not add to the distinctiveness of the disputed domain name.
-The addition of a such terms does not prevent a finding of confusing similarity (see section 1.8, WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0").
+The disputed domain name incorporates the Complainant's ARCELORMITTAL trademark in its entirety, merely adding the prefix "tubarao".
+The addition of this term does not add to the distinctiveness of the disputed domain name, as it refers to a Brazilian city.
+The addition of a geographical term does not prevent a finding of confusing similarity (See section 1.8, WIPO Overview of WIPO Panel Views on Selected UDRP Questions, Third Edition ("WIPO Overview 3.0").

-Additionally, it is well established that the generic top-level suffix ".com" may be disregarded when considering whether the disputed domain names are confusingly similar to the trademark in which the Complainant has rights.
+Additionally, it is well established that the generic top-level suffix ".com" may be disregarded when considering whether the disputed domain name is confusingly similar to the trademark in which the Complainant has rights.